Attractors and bifurcation diagrams in complex climate models: Construction of bifurcation diagrams

-Five steady climates have been found~\cite{brunetti2019} under the same forcing, represented by the same amount of incoming solar radiation ($S_0=342$~W\,m$^{-2}$) and atmospheric CO$_2$ content (fixed at 326~ppm): {\it snowball} (where ice covers the entire surface), {\it waterbelt} (where an ocean belt survives near the equator), {\it cold state} (with an ice cap extending to 43 degree latitude), {\it warm state} (with an ice cap comparable to the present one, up to 60 degree) and {\it hot state} (a planet without ice).
-Simulations are stopped when the surface energy imbalance $F_{\rm s}$ becomes lower than 0.2~W\,m$^{-2}$ in absolute value in \citeA{brunetti2019}, corresponding to an ocean temperature drift $dT_{\rm o}/dt = F_s/(c_p \rho h)$ (Marshall and Plumb 2008, p.
-229) lower than 0.058~$^\circ$C per century, with $c_{\rm p} = 4000$~J\,K$^{-1}$\,kg$^{-1}$ being the specific heat capacity, $\rho = 1023$ kg\,m$^{-3}$ the seawater density, and $h = 3000$~m the ocean depth.
+Five steady climates have been found in Brunetti {\it et al.}~\cite{brunetti2019} under the same forcing, represented by the same amount of incoming solar radiation ($S_0=342$~W\,m$^{-2}$) and atmospheric CO$_2$ content (fixed at 326~ppm): {\it snowball} (where ice covers the entire surface), {\it waterbelt} (where an ocean belt survives near the equator), {\it cold state} (with an ice cap extending to 43 degree latitude), {\it warm state} (with an ice cap comparable to the present one, up to 60 degree) and {\it hot state} (a planet without ice).
+Simulations are stopped when the surface energy imbalance $F_{\rm s}$ becomes lower than 0.2~W\,m$^{-2}$ in absolute value in \cite{brunetti2019}, corresponding to an ocean temperature drift $dT_\text{o}/dt = F_\text{s}/(c_\text{p} \rho h)$ (Marshall and Plumb 2008, p.
+229) lower than 0.05~$^\circ$C per century, with $c_\text{p} = 4000$~J\,K$^{-1}$\,kg$^{-1}$ being the specific heat capacity, $\rho = 1023$ kg\,m$^{-3}$ the seawater density, and $h = 3000$~m the ocean depth.
 Indeed, under such conditions, there is essentially no drift in the annual averages of the climatic observables.

 The second step is to slightly vary the forcing, starting from each attractor, and let the system relax again~\cite{drotos2017}.
 In this way, stable branches of the BD can be constructed.
-In practise, in the aquaplanet simulations, \citeA{ragon2022} performed the following: the simulations are initialized from the five attractors found in Brunetti et al. (2019) at $S_0 = 342$~W\,m$^{-2}$ with slightly different values of the incoming solar radiation and same CO$_2$ content until convergence.
-This procedure is repeated until a tipping point is reached, that is where a sudden shift of the state variable to a different attractor is observed.
+In practise, in the aquaplanet simulations, Ragon {\it et al.}~\cite{ragon2022} performed the following: the simulations are initialized from the five attractors, found in Brunetti {\it et al.}~\cite{brunetti2019} at $S_0 = 342$~W\,m$^{-2}$, with slightly different values of the incoming solar radiation until convergence.
+The CO$_2$ content is kept constant.
+This procedure is repeated until a B-tipping point is reached, that is where a shift of the state variable to a different attractor is observed on a timescale of the order of hundred years.